The Fern Prairie Neighborhood

 Fern Prairie Market

 The Fern Prairie Market is our local country store that carries just about everything.
-Located about a half mile from the property, they sell all types of fuel including diesel and propane, and a variety of coffees and ready-to-go items.
-They have a hot section and even make pretty decent sandwiches.
-They might have the best bacon in town.
-While it’s a little hilly, it’s possible to walk to the Fern Prairie Market from the property or just take a one minute drive.
+Located less than a mile from the property, they sell all types of fuel including diesel and a variety of drinks, coffees and ready-to-go items.
+They have a hot section, make pretty decent sandwiches and might even have the best bacon in town.
+While it’s a little hilly, it is possible to walk to the Fern Prairie Market from the property or just take a one minute drive.
 Googling “Fern Prairie Market Camas” will give you a complete tour of this very convenient store and possible alternative directions to the neighborhood.
 (See our recommended Directions in the Contact area).